Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Experimental Comparison between Faster R-CNN , YOLOv3, and YOLOv4

-\item \textbf{The PSU dataset} was collected from two sources: an open dataset of aerial images available on Github \cite{aerial-car-dataset}; and our own images acquired after flying a 3DR SOLO drone equipped with a GoPro Hero 4 camera, in an outdoor environment at PSU parking lot.
+\begin{paracol}{2} \switchcolumn \begin{itemize} \item The PSU dataset was collected from two sources: an open dataset of aerial images available on Github~\cite{aerial-car-dataset} and our own images acquired after flying a 3DR SOLO drone equipped with a GoPro Hero 4 camera, in an outdoor environment at a PSU parking lot.
 The drone recorded videos from which frames were extracted and manually labeled.
-Since we are only interested in a single class, images with no cars have been removed from the dataset.
-The training/testing split was made randomly.
-Figure \ref{fig:example-output-faster-rcnn} shows a sample image of the PSU dataset, and Table \ref{tab:PSUDataset} shows the number of images and instances in the training and testing datasets.
-The dataset thus obtained contains images of different sizes, as shown in Table \ref{tab:ImageSizePSU}, and contain cars of various sizes, as depicted in Figure \ref{fig:hist_car_sizes}.
-The average car size (calculated based on the ground-truth bounding boxes) in the training and testing datasets is shown in Table \ref{tab:average_car_size}.
+Since we are only interested in a single class, images with no cars were removed from the dataset. {The training/testing split was made randomly.}

+Table~\ref{tab:Stanford_and_PSU_Datasets} shows the number of images and instances in the training and testing datasets.
+The dataset thus obtained contains images of different sizes, as shown in Table~\ref{tab:ImageSizePSU}{, and contains cars of various sizes, as depicted in Figure~\ref{fig:hist_car_sizes}.
+The average car size (calculated based on the ground-truth bounding boxes) in the training and testing datasets is shown in Table~\ref{tab:average_car_size}.} We have made this dataset available on~\cite{psu-dataset}.

 \end{itemize}